Never Entertain Negativity

 We are able to grow in wisdom,

-These are attributes of G-d.
+These are attributes of God.
 Limited awareness, on the other hand, gives rise to wrong speech and action.
-This is deadly.
+Such conduct is deadly.
 The Talmud says,

 Evil talk kills three people: